Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Preliminary

 \subsection{Classification of Priors}

-The effect of different prior errors on causal structure learning may differ, which is related to the relationship of nodes in actual Bayesian networks.
+The effect of different prior errors on CSL may differ, which is related to the relationship of nodes in actual Bayesian networks.
 Accordingly, this paper introduces a novel division and definition of four types of prior errors:

 \textbf{Definition (Classification of Priors):} Prior errors can be classified into four categories: